MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2012/20120313-hyper-v-replica-prerequisites-for-certificate-based-deployments.md

 ---
 # Hyper-V Replica - Prerequisites for certificate based deployments

-An often asked question from early HVR deployments has been about the product’s certificate requirements.
+An often asked question from early HVR deployments has been about the product's certificate requirements.
 This post captures the pre-requisites for enabling replication using certificate based authentication.

 HVR uses machine level mutual authentication, which requires you to install the certificates in the Personal certificate store of the local computer.